Pranavsen/Wallet_App/README.md

-Expense Tracker App Overview
-Our Expense Tracker App is a powerful yet user-friendly tool designed to help users take control of their personal finances.
+Wallet App is a user-friendly tool designed to help users take control of their personal finances.
 Whether you're managing a monthly budget or tracking daily expenses, this app provides a seamless experience with the following key features:

 💰 Add & Manage Transactions
 - Easily add income or expense entries with relevant details like amount, category, and date.